Table of Contents

 - Almonds or Walnuts: Provide healthy fats and a crunchy texture.

-- Dates: Act as a natural binder while adding sweetness.
+- Dates Act as a natural binder while adding sweetness.

 Using Oats and Dates for the Perfect Base

 Oats are another excellent option for a healthy crust.
-Combined with dates, oats form a firm base that’s high in fiber.
+Combined with dates, oats form a firm base high in fiber.
 A typical ratio might be:

 - 1 cup rolled oats